HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘caret’
+      installed size is  5.0Mb

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      sub-directories of 1Mb or more:
-    manual.
+        data   4.0Mb
     ```

 # MineICA